Mother Dairy: Brands and subsidiaries

 The company sells milk products under the "Mother Dairy" brand, and is a leading milk supplier in Delhi-NCR, and sells around 30 lakh litres of milk per day in this region.
-It is also offers milk and milk prpducts.
+It also offers milk and milk products.

 Safal is the retail arm of Mother Dairy.
 It operates a large number of milk and milk product stores in the NCR, and also has a significant presence in Bengaluru.
 Safal also has a plant in Bengaluru, which produces around 23,000 MT of aseptic fruit pulp and concentrates annually.
-It supplies milk and milk products to food processing companies such as Coca-Cola, Pepsi, Unilever, Nestle, etc. Safal also has a presence across 40 countries viz., USA, Europe, Russia, Middle East, Asia and Africa and exports fresh fruits and vegetables (grapes, banana, gherkin, onion, etc.), fruit pulp & concentrate, frozen fruits & vegetables, etc. It also added some limited sweets in its portfolio and had been expanding it gradually.
+It supplies milk and milk products to food processing companies such as Coca-Cola, Pepsi, Unilever, Nestle, etc. Safal also has a presence across 40 countries viz., USA, Europe, Russia, Middle East, Asia and Africa and exports fresh fruits and vegetables (grapes, banana, gherkin, onion, etc.), fruit pulp & concentrate, frozen fruits & vegetables.
+It also added some limited sweets in its portfolio and had been expanding it gradually.

-It is first in the category in terms of milk and milk products ad for kids, are the three variants launched by Mother Dairy as its breakfast basket in July 2020.

-Mother Dairy is only present in dairy segment under the brand name Mother Dairy, which was launched under the Operation Golden Flow program of NDDB.
+In July 2020, Mother Dairy launched its breakfast basket in three variants - sandwich bread, brown bread, and a first in the category: milk and fruit bread for kids.

-Mother Dairy opens first restaurant 'Café Delights' in Noida and plans more outlets in Delhi.
+Mother Dairy opened its first restaurant 'Café Delights' in Noida and has plans for more outlets in Delhi.